As early as 1.8 million years ago

 Scientists at General Foods worked for years to create a powdered orange juice substitute, but their concoctions had unpleasantly bitter tastes.
 They succeeded by abandoning their ambitions to include all of O.J.'s vitamins and minerals.

 This nutrient-dense, vitamin-fortified food product made from peanuts, vegetable oil, powdered milk and sugar was designed to help severely malnourished children gain weight.

-The first public taste test of in vitro meat is scheduled to feature a burger grown from bovine stem cells.
+The first public taste test of in vitro meat took place in London and featured a burger grown from bovine stem cells.